Hide

 45-49-year-old health check (MBS item)

-This new service improves the timeliness of colonoscopies for patients with positive FOBT.
-This will be done by getting fast access to the colonoscopy lists for patients in the public hospital, using a telephone Nurse-Led clinic model.
-The CNC will liaise with Gastroenterologists on your behalf to facilitate quick response for your patients, with the CNC your first point of call if you have any concerns.
+This service improves the timeliness of colonoscopies for patients with positive iFOBT.
+This will be done by getting rapid access to the colonoscopy lists for patients in the public hospital, using a telephone Nurse-Led clinic model.
+The CNC will triage the patient over the phone, meaning the patient will only need to come into hospital once, on the day of their colonoscopy.

 Advantages:

-• Reduced wait time between a +ve FOBT and outpatient colonoscopy within the public hospital setting.
+• Reduced wait time between a +ve iFOBT and outpatient colonoscopy within the public hospital setting.

-• Streamlined, fast effective access to colonoscopies for outpatients.
+• Streamlined, fast effective access to colonoscopies for outpatients

 Suitable referrals:

-• Direct referrals from GP’s of asymptomatic +ve FOBT patients OR
+• Direct referrals from GP’s of asymptomatic +ve iFOBT patients OR

 • Patients who have had previous cancer or polyp resections, and are due for their follow-up colonoscopies.